karthikBalasubramanian/the_weather_company/README.md

 # The Weather Company
-This repository has two folders
+This repository has four folders

   1. codingtest (Contains the problem sets)
   2. coverage (Results of code coverage as Html files)
+  3. Javadocs (Documentation of classes and their methods).
+  4. outputs (screen shots of some of the outputs).
 ### Prerequisites:
 ------------------
   Install maven